freeCodeCamp/guide/src/pages/articles/certificates/use-clockwise-notation-to-specify-the-margin-of-an-element/index.md

 ---
-title: Use Clockwise Notation To Specify the Margin of An Element
+title: Use Clockwise Notation to Specify the Margin of an Element
 ---
 Instead of specifying an element's`margin-top`, `margin-right`, `margin-bottom`, and `margin-left` attributes, you can specify them all in one line, like this: `margin: 10px 20px 10px 20px;`.